-Join Gini von Courter for an in-depth discussion in this video Add a column to a view, part of Efficient Email Management with Outlook 2016.
+Join Gini von Courter for an in-depth discussion in this video Add a column to a view, part of Outlook 2016: Efficient Email Management.

 - [Voiceover] By default, almost every Outlook view…has columns of information…that show you who sent a message,…what the subject is,…when the message was received,…how large it is…and has a place where you can assign categories…and a flag status.…It also has a place for icons…that show you for example…whether there's an attachment…or if a message has high importance.…So if I switch from one view to another,…I'm choosing between the arrangement…of stock pieces of information…that are already displayed here,…size, subject, date and so on.…